Infantino on Qatar: Migrant workers get pride from hard work – KION546

 FIFA President Gianni Infantino said migrant workers gain pride from hard work when he was questioned on Monday about workers suffering in Qatar while building World Cup infrastructure.

-Despite the abuses, Infantino claimed workers would feel proud at being given the chance to construct stadiums for the tournament in the Gulf nation, earning a living rather than being given charity.
+Despite the abuses, Infantino claimed workers would feel proud at being given the chance to construct stadiums for this year’s tournament in the Gulf nation, earning a living rather than being given charity.

 The comments came after Infantino was asked at the global conference of the Milken Institute in Los Angeles if FIFA would use its profits to make “any sort of commitment” to help families of workers who died in Qatar.